Josh Reaume

 Joshua Robert Reaume (born October 11, 1990) is an American professional stock car racing driver, engineer, and team owner.
-He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 22 Ford F-150 for AM Racing, and the No. 34 Ford for Reaume Brothers Racing.
+He last competed part-time in the NASCAR Craftsman Truck Series, driving the Nos.
+2 and 22 Ford F-150s for Reaume Brothers Racing.

 Racing career

 Early career

-Born in Redlands, California to Canadian parents, Reaume grew up in Nigeria for 13 years, where his parents John and Wendy worked in humanitarian aid.
-After moving to Canada, at the age of 15, Reaume began racing go-karts at Western Speedway on Vancouver Island.
+Born in Redlands, California to Canadian parents, Reaume grew up in Nigeria for thirteen years, where his parents John and Wendy worked in humanitarian aid.
+After moving to Canada, at the age of fifteen, Reaume began racing go-karts with his brother Jonathan at Western Speedway on Vancouver Island.
 In 2004, he won the Junior Honda karting championship, followed by the Junior Rotax titles in 2005 and 2006.
 The following year, he moved to stock cars and began competing in the NASCAR Grand American Modifieds California Series in 2009.
 In 2010, he started Late model racing.
 The next year, he attempted the Toyota All-Star Showdown at Irwindale Speedway, but was relegated to the Last Chance Open, where he finished ninth.

 NASCAR

 Regional series

 In 2012, Reaume attempted to make his K&N Pro Series East debut at Iowa Speedway for Greg Rayl, but failed to qualify.
 He eventually made his series debut the following year at Richmond International Raceway for Jennifer MacDonald, where he finished 23rd.

-Also in 2012, Reaume attempted five K&N Pro Series West events for Rayl and Dick Midgley, racing at Utah Motorsports Campus, Evergreen Speedway and Portland International Raceway and failing to qualify at Iowa and Phoenix International Raceway, recording a best finish of 15th at Evergreen.
-In 2013, he ran one Pro Series West race at Evergreen, finishing 14th.
+Also in 2012, Reaume attempted five K&N Pro Series West events for Rayl and Dick Midgley, racing at Utah Motorsports Campus, Evergreen Speedway and Portland International Raceway and failing to qualify at Iowa and Phoenix International Raceway, recording a best finish of fifteenth at Evergreen.
+In 2013, he ran one Pro Series West race at Evergreen, finishing fourteenth.